tetherscript/ComfyParamVisualizer/README.md

 - Move the sliders and see the changes to your image.
 Enjoy!

 Do the same with '2 - gen_axis_grid_viewer.bat' to get a viewer with the optional XY plot.
 We put this in a separate viewer because only using it for scrubbing can cause some flickering/redraw issues on some browsers.

-As an added bonus, you can actually scrub and XY Plot!
 Just select the sliders to use as the X and Y axis.
+If there were more than two sliders, you could still scrub the non-axis sliders, causing the XY plot to regenerate as you scrub.
 <img width="955" height="887" alt="image" src="https://github.com/user-attachments/assets/85777dc5-f188-4fab-b79e-6a4be7527c8b" />